Concerns Grow Over Illegal Camping In American River Parkway

 “I do think the last couple of years – the last two years, three years, maybe – seeing more of the tents, more evidence of it,” said Robbie Russeau of Carmichael.

-He’s been coming to the parkway for about 20 years.READ MORE: Amador County Landlord Waits Weeks For Propane, Company Cites 'Gaps In Communication'
+He’s been coming to the parkway for about 20 years.READ MORE: District Moves To Terminate Sacramento Teacher Recored Using Racist Language In Class

 Diane Wolfe sees a bigger problem than just merely cleaning up the area.